ORSERDU logo

 Al 87.8% 85.0%

-Your 2nd Line ESR1m, ER+/HER2- mBC patients with these characteristics are eligible for ORSERDU
+At progression, your ESR1-mutated, ER+/HER2- aBC or mBC patients with these characteristics are eligible for ORSERDU§

-AI, aromatase inhibitor; CDK4/6i, cyclin-dependent kinase 4/6 inhibitor; ECOG PS, Eastern Cooperative Oncology Group performance status; ER+, estrogen receptor-positive; ESR1, estrogen receptor 1; ESR1m, estrogen receptor 1 mutation; ET, endocrine therapy; HER2-, human epidermal growth factor receptor 2-negative; mBC, metastatic breast cancer.
+aBC, advanced breast cancer; AI, aromatase inhibitor; CDK4/6i, cyclin-dependent kinase 4/6 inhibitor; ECOG PS, Eastern Cooperative Oncology Group performance status; ER+, estrogen receptor-positive; ESR1, estrogen receptor 1; ET, endocrine therapy; HER2-, human epidermal growth factor receptor 2-negative; mBC, metastatic breast cancer.

-*AI therapy included either anastrozole, letrozole, or exemestane.1 Includes lung, liver, brain, pleural, and peritoneal involvement.2 Remaining patients progressed during or within 12 months of adjuvant endocrine therapy.2
+*AI therapy included either anastrozole, letrozole, or exemestane.1 †Includes lung, liver, brain, pleural, and peritoneal involvement.2 Remaining patients progressed during or within 12 months of adjuvant endocrine therapy.2 §ORSERDU is indicated for the treatment of postmenopausal women or adult men with estrogen receptor (ER)-positive, human epidermal growth factor receptor 2 (HER2)-negative, ESR1-mutated advanced or metastatic breast cancer with disease progression following at least one line of endocrine therapy.1

 IMPORTANT SAFETY INFORMATION